MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-optout-telemetry.md

 # required metadata
 title: "Opting out of usage data collection (Microsoft R)"
-description: "Learn how to turn off telemetry data collection on Microsoft R Server and R Client using the `rxPrivacyControl` function."
+description: "Learn how to turn off telemetry data collection on Microsoft R Server and R Client using the `rxPrivacyControl` function in RevoScaleR."
 keywords: ""
 author: "HeidiSteen"
 manager: "jhubbard"